cmarcum/DAC-Report/README.md

 `dar.review.timeline.summary()`
 Returns a summary dataframe of all studies made in the given timeframe.
 Note that some studies can be both approved and rejected (ex. approved but later rejected ), or neither (still in process of approval) so it isn't necessary that Total Request = Approval + Reject.
 See documentation for table schema

+For complete list of all available table, see files under the R/ directory and their associated documentation.